State Spotlight:

 Yakima Valley

-Hotel tax rate: 11.3 percent plus $4 per room, per night
+Hotel tax rate: 11 percent plus $4 tourism promotional area assessment

 Major Facilities:

-• Yakima Valley Sundome is a multi-purpose indoor facility that hosts volleyball, dance, rodeo, boxing, and wrestling
+• Yakima Valley SunDome is a multipurpose indoor facility for basketball, volleyball, dance, rodeo, boxing, wrestling, and more

-• Gateway Sports Complex has eight fields for youth baseball and softball
+• Gateway Sports Complex has eight fields for baseball/softball

 Convention Center:

-Yakima Convention Center had an 18,000-square-foot addition, bringing it to 89,000 square feet in size, making it the fourth largest convention and event center in the state.
+Yakima Convention Center offers 89,000 square feet, making it the fourth largest convention and event center in the state.

 Contact: